Graduate Academic Policies

 Upon determination that a grade change is warranted:

-A student may repeat a course for which they earned a passing grade or a “W”, however, an individual course may only be repeated once and no more than two courses may be repeated throughout the student’s program.
-The new grade would replace the old grade in the GPA calculation; however, all grades remain on the transcript.
-A grade of “F” affects the GPA.
-However, if the course is repeated, the new grade will replace the original grade in the GPA calculation.
+A student may repeat a course for which they earned a passing grade or a “W.” Failed courses (courses with an earned grade of C or below) can be repeated as well, but they may be repeated only once unless approved by the Dean.
+When a course is repeated, the new grade replaces the old grade in the GPA calculation.
 All grades remain on the transcript whether they are calculated into the GPA or not.
 Students should consult with their King Graduate School advisor before deciding to repeat a course.

 Graduation Requirements

 Formal commencement exercises are held each year for students who are eligible for graduation during the academic year.
 To qualify for graduation, candidates must have satisfactorily completed all stated requirements of the program for which they seek the degree and have achieved a minimum cumulative grade point average of 3.0.
-To graduate with a concentration, in addition to an overall GPA of 3.0, the student must have a GPA of 3.0 in their concentration courses.
-Some degree programs may have additional requirements for graduation.
 Some degree programs may have additional requirements for graduation.

 Graduate Honors

-Graduating students who have a cumulative GPA of 4.0 are recognized for outstanding achievement at Commencement.
+Graduating students who have a cumulative GPA of 4.0 are recognized for Outstanding Academic Achievement at Commencement.

 Readmission